-When it comes to developing creative and marketing content, 78% of creative teams must meet some type of compliance requirements for how that content is produced and managed internally.
-Demonstrating control over the collaboration and approval of creative content is just as important as ensuring the claims and information within that content remains in compliance.
+A full 78% of creative teams must meet some type of compliance requirement in the production of creative and marketing content.
+Demonstrating control over the process of reviewing and approving creative content is just as important as ensuring the claims and information within that content are accurate.

 One example is Title 21, Part 11 of the Food and Drug Administration’s Code of Federal Regulations (FDA 21 CFR Part 11).
 This regulation sets the ground rules for the technology systems that manage information produced and used by companies subject to the Food and Drug Administration's (FDA) oversight.

 Specifically, this regulation outlines the requirements that companies must follow to ensure their electronic records and signatures are trustworthy, reliable, and equivalent substitutes for paper records and handwritten signatures.

 Taking a step back, this goes far beyond simply putting the stamp of approval on a document at the end of a review process.
 The FDA’s guidelines require an organization to unpack what it means to ensure that the signatures can be trusted and to show that they have underlying processes and records in place that can be audited later on if needed–including for creative content.